- What are some of the unexpected lessons —good and bad— we have taken away from 2020 and 2021?

 - Discussing examples of innovations created by necessity during the global pandemic that will continue on long into the future

-- Taking this chapter in our working lives as an opportunity to re-evaluate, reconsider, and rethink some of the finance processes and strategies we had in place before COVID-19
+- Taking this chapter in our working lives as an opportunity to re-evaluate, reconsider, and rethink some of the processes and strategies we had in place before COVID-19

 - How should we adjust our approach to communication, coordination, mentoring, and management in the emerging ‘new normal’ of work?